-If you don't have buttermilk, just add 1 tablespoon of white vinegar or lemon juice to a 1 cup measure then add milk to the one-cup mark.
-Let it stand for a few minutes before you use it in the pancake batter.
+If you don't have buttermilk, you can make a substitute with sweet milk.
+Add vinegar to regular milk and let it stand for a few minutes before you use it in the pancake batter.
+See the instructions below the recipe.

 - 2 cups all-purpose flour